-A Health Savings Account (HSA) allows you to save money in a tax-free savings account for qualified medical expenses.
-These HSA accounts are administered by HealthEquity and work along with the consumer-directed health plans (CDHPs).
+A Health Savings Account (HSA) allows you to set aside money tax-free for qualified medical expenses.
+These HSA accounts are administered by HealthEquity and work along with the Consumer-Directed Health Plans (CDHPs).
 Funds in an HSA roll over from year to year.

-When you choose to enroll in a Consumer Directed Health Plan (CDHP), you are automatically enrolled in a tax-free health savings account (HSA).
+When you choose to enroll in a CDHP, you are automatically enrolled in a tax-free HSA.
 There is no enrollment form to be completed to open this HSA.

-Employees are also able to make contributions to their HSA accounts by contributing through payroll deduction* or by sending money directly to HealthEquity.
-In 2016, an employee can contribute a maximum of $3,350 to their account or could contribute a maximum amount of $6,750 if they enroll another family member on the plan.
-These contribution maximums include employee, employer and spouse/partner contributions if the employee’s spouse/partner is also enrolled in a CDHP/HSA.
+Employees are also able to make contributions to their HSA accounts through payroll deduction*.
+In 2023, an employee can contribute a maximum of $3,850 to their account or $7,750 if they enroll another family member on the plan (2024 limits are $4,150 and $8,300, respectively).
+These contribution maximums include employee, employer, and spouse/partner contributions if the employee’s spouse/partner is also enrolled in a CDHP/HSA.
 These contribution maximums also include the Wellness Incentive deposit of $125, if eligible.

 Both myself and my spouse/registered domestic partner are enrolled in an HSA

 If both you and your spouse/qualified tax-dependent registered domestic partner are enrolled in an HSA, you have each enrolled into separate accounts.
 While each member has a separate account, the amount each member can contribute depends on the type of coverage each person has.

 A. If both you and your spouse/qualified tax-dependent registered domestic partner have individual CDHP coverage, each employee can contribute up to $3,850 each for 2023 ($4,150 in 2024).
 Both accounts can be used by each spouse.